LlavaGuard: An Open VLM-based Framework for Safeguarding Vision Datasets and Models: Background

-Based on these tools and efforts common large-scale datasets such as LAION \cite{schuhmann2022laionb} or ImageNet \cite{deng2009imagenet} have undergone careful curation from different perspectives \cite{qu2024unsafebench,birhane2021large,birhane2023into,schramowski22can,schuhmann2022laionb}.
+Based on these tools and efforts, common large-scale datasets such as LAION \cite{schuhmann2022laionb} or ImageNet \cite{deng2009imagenet} have undergone careful curation from different perspectives \cite{qu2024unsafebench,birhane2021large,birhane2023into,schramowski22can,schuhmann2022laionb}.
 The resulting (\textit{unsafe}) subsets serve a dual purpose.
 First, they are crucial in excluding content that could compromise safety during model training, ensuring a \textit{safer} training environment.
 Second, these subsets provide valuable resources for conducting safety-oriented research.
-However, the scope of these audits is constrained by a fixed, predefined set of attributes and safety dimensions.
-Furthermore, with the rise of models generating synthetic visual content, prompt testbeds such as I2P \cite{schramowski2022safe} or MAGBIG \cite{friedrich2024multilingual} have been proposed for safety audits.
-These benchmarks move responsible AI audits beyond real images.
+Furthermore, with the rise of models generating images, prompt testbeds such as I2P \cite{schramowski2022safe} or MAGBIG \cite{friedrich2024multilingual} have been proposed for safety audits, moving beyond real images.

-We propose utilizing VLMs to enhance dataset curation and real-time content moderation for generative AI.
-This approach, already proven in the text domain \cite{inan2023llamaguard, metallamaguard2}, enables broader and more adaptable content safety assessments in the vision domain.
+However, the scope of these audits and auditing tools is limited by the capabilities of their underlying models, which lack the versatility and advanced common-sense understanding provided by large-scale, pre-trained VLMs.
+This capability is essential for effectively handling both real and synthetic images across a broad range of domains.
+In contrast, \llavaguard~is built on such VLMs, which are not restricted to a fixed set of safety dimensions and can be easily adapted to accommodate a variety of policies.